HasangerGames/survivreloaded-server/README.md

 On February 13, 2023, Kongregate announced that they were shutting down surviv.io.

-On March 2, 2023, the SSL certificates for the game servers expired, essentially shutting the game down.
+On March 2, 2023, the SSL certificates for the game servers expired, rendering the game unplayable.
 It's still possible to join by changing your computer's time to before March 2, but the game is pretty much dead at this point.

 A similar project to this one already exists: [Open Surviv.io](https://github.com/North-West-Wind/opensurviv-server), which is essentially an open source surviv.io clone.
 It's a great project, but to me, it's just not the same.
 I want to preserve the original game as much as possible.